pvp-masterk/6b6twiki/docs/Players/MeganByte_.md

 ## Accomplishments
 * Griefed `PolarV2`'s personal stashes many times.
 * Started BSB before handing it over to `bot_mob`.
-* Built many things for projects and build competitions for Saviors and triology.
+* Built many things for projects and build competitions for Saviors and trilogy.
 * Coding projects
 * Codes and has coded bot control systems and has also made her own client for beta minecraft.
 * Made Saviors 1st obby spawn logo and other obby logos for others as well.